Inca · Machu Picchu · Amazon

 Machu Picchu — First bus 5:30am, guided citadel tour, Huayna Picchu or Sun Gate hike.
 Return Cusco, fly Puno/Juliaca.

 Lake Titicaca — Uros floating reed islands, Taquile Island overnight homestay.
 Bus Copacabana, Bolivia.
-Ferry to La Paz.
+Onward to La Paz.

 Uyuni, Bolivia — Internal flight to Uyuni.
 2-day salt flat jeep circuit: sunrise reflections, Isla Incahuasi, flamingo lagoons, geysers at 5am.
 Fly Buenos Aires.